eswarachitimi/Mulesoft/Architectural Patterns/API LED Connectivity Architecture.md

 # API-Led Connectivity

 _**`API-led connectivity`**_ is a modern approach to integrating applications and data using reusable APIs, replacing point-to-point integrations for a more flexible, scalable, and agile architecture.
 It focuses on creating well-defined APIs that can be managed, secured, published, and monetized, enabling faster and more efficient integrations.
+APIs can act as intermediaries, enabling data transformation, enrichment, and validation.

 ![image](https://github.com/user-attachments/assets/fa01b382-77f2-4b16-9f35-191910c54bde)